 Unless stated otherwise, performance requirements apply for a single cell only.
 Performance requirements for an AAS BS supporting UTRA FDD DC-HSUPA or DB-DC-HSUPA and UTRA TDD MC_HSUPA are defined in terms of single carrier requirements.
 For FDD operation the requirements in clause 8 shall be met with the transmitter unit(s) ascociated with the TAB connectors(s) in the operating band ON.

 NOTE: In normal operating conditions the TAB connectors(s) in UTRA FDD operation are configured to transmit and receive at the same time.
-The transmitter unit(s) ascociated with the TAB connectors may be OFF for some of the tests as specified in 3GPP TS 37.145 [13].
+The transmitter unit(s) ascociated with the TAB connectors may be OFF for some of the tests as specified in TS 37.145-1 [26] and TS 37.145-2 [27].

 In the referred UTRA specifications and in this section, the term BS with RX diversity refers to performance requirements for two demodulation branches, and BS without RX diversity refers to performance requirements for one demodulation branch.